 If you live in Washington state, the minimum wage is increasing on January 1, 2024.

 Working with a nanny?
-Make sure to watch this video to ensure that you are paying your nanny minimum wage.
+It’s important to make sure that you are paying your nanny at least minimum wage.
 This is especially important for families working within a nanny share.

 Don’t live in Washington state but want to see if the minimum wage is increasing in your state?
 Often, changes to minimum wage laws take effect on January 1st.
 It’s simple!
 Head on over to Google and search for “(your state) minimum wage” to check.